Wilhelm Stuckart

+After the War he was tried in the Ministries-Trial, but received no additional sentence, due to a lack of evidence.
+Stuckart then worked as a minor civil servant, until his death in a car accident.

 Early life

 Stuckart was born in Wiesbaden, the son of a railway employee.
 He had a Christian upbringing.
-Stuckart was active in the far right early on, and joined the Freikorps von Epp in 1919 to resist the French occupation of the Ruhr.
-In 1922 he started studying law and political economy at the universities of Munich and Frankfurt am Main, and joined the Nazi Party in December that year; he remained a member until the party was banned after the failed putsch of 1923.
-In order to support his parents, Stuckart had to abandon his studies temporarily and work in the Nassau Regional Bank in Frankfurt in 1924.
+Stuckart was active in the far right early on and joined the Freikorps von Epp in 1919 to resist the French occupation of the Ruhr.
+In 1922, he started studying law and political economy at the universities of Munich and Frankfurt am Main, and joined the Nazi Party (NSDAP) in December that year; he remained a member until the party was banned after the failed putsch of 1923.
+To support his parents, Stuckart temporarily abandoned his studies to work at the Nassau Regional Bank in Frankfurt in 1924.
 He finished his studies in 1928, receiving a doctorate with a thesis entitled Erklärung an die Öffentlichkeit, insbesondere die Anmeldung zum Handelsregister ("Declarations to the Public, Especially Concerning the Enrollment to the Trade Register"); he passed the bar examination in 1930.

 Career

-From 1930 Stuckart served as a district court judge.
-It was during this period he renewed his association with the NSDAP and provided party comrades with legal counseling.
-He, however, did not rejoin the party immediately, as judges were prohibited from being politically active.
-To circumvent this restriction, Stuckart's mother joined the party for him, as member number 378,144.
-From 1932 to 1933 he worked as a lawyer and legal secretary for the SA in Stettin, Pomerania.
+From 1930, Stuckart served as a district court judge.
+He renewed his association with the NSDAP and provided party comrades with legal counseling during this period.
+He did not rejoin the party immediately, as judges were prohibited from being politically active.
+To circumvent this restriction, Stuckart's mother joined the party for him as member number 378,144.
+From 1932 to 1933, he worked as a lawyer and legal secretary for the SA in Stettin (today, Szczecin), Pomerania.

-Stuckart's quick rise in the German state administration was unusual for a person of modest background, and would have been impossible without his long dedication to the Nazi cause.
+Stuckart's quick rise in the German state administration was unusual for a person of modest background and would have been impossible without his long dedication to the Nazi cause.
 On 4 April 1933 he became the Mayor and State Commissioner in Stettin and was also elected to the state parliament and the Prussian State Council.
-On 15 May 1933 Stuckart was appointed Ministerial Director of the Prussian Ministry of Science, Art and Culture, and on 30 June 1933 he was made a State Secretary.
+On 15 May 1933, Stuckart was appointed Ministerial Director of the Prussian Ministry of Science, Art and Culture, and on 30 June 1933, he was made a State Secretary.
 In 1934, Stuckart was intimately involved in the dubious acquisition of the Guelph Treasure of Brunswick (the "Welfenschatz") – a unique collection of early medieval religious precious metalwork, at that time in the hands of several German-Jewish art dealers from Frankfurt, and one of the most important church treasuries to have survived from medieval Germany – by the Prussian State under its Prime Minister Hermann Göring.